igapyon/blancoApexEditor/README.md

 # blancoApexEditor

-blancoApexEditor is a Apax language source code editor. blancoApexEditor is written in Java. blancoApexEditor is provided as an OSS product.
+blancoApexEditor is a Apax language source code editor for Eclipse. blancoApexEditor is written in Java. blancoApexEditor is provided as an OSS product.

 ## install